chdamianos/pytorch-forecasting/mytodo.md

 ```

 # Left at
+* create a class that creates hyperparameters based on the same input we give to Timeseries constructor
 * try it out!
 * output is standardized ((x-mu)/std) and also a softplus is applied to it after
   * try x/x.max() and also trainable softplus output activation??